Ruh (Soul)

 There is a longing that lives in human beings that has never had a fully satisfying explanation.
 Not for lack of trying.
 Philosophers have chased it across centuries.
 Rumi poured it into verse.
 Socrates built an entire way of living around its pursuit.
 The mystics of every tradition, Sufi, Buddhist, Hindu, Christian, Indigenous, have all circled the same quiet fire.
 Kings have abdicated thrones for it.
 Ordinary people have walked away from ordinary lives because something in them could not stay.

 That longing.
-The one that makes you stop in the middle of an ordinary day and feel, just for a moment, that there is something more.
+The one that makes you stop in the middle of an ordinary day.
+The one that makes you feel, just for a moment, that there is something more.
 Something underneath.
 Something you almost remember but cannot quite reach.

 You know the one.